Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 └───────┴────────────┴────────────┴──────────┴─────┴────────────┴────────────┴────────────┴───────┘
 ```

-To learn more about the `df` command and common exploratory data analysis operations you might want to perform check out the [Oxen DataFrame documentation](DataFrames.md).

 ## Committing DataFrames

 The real power is when you stage and commit a DataFrame.
-Oxen processes and hashes each row and tracks the data schema so that we can detect changes.
+Oxen processes and hashes each row and tracks the data schema over time, so that we can detect changes.
 Instead of seeing line by line changes on a diff, you can tell the individual rows and columns that changed.

 Committing DataFrames is no different than committing any other file.
 Behind the scenes Oxen works it's magic to track all the changes.